-4 Trade Program participants that require an assessment of basic education skills or English language must be referred by DLLR staff to WIOA Title I. WIOA Title I local workforce areas must adhere to this policy when assessing Trade Program participants.
+&lt;sup>6 Trade Program participants that require an assessment of basic education skills or English language must be referred by DLLR staff to WIOA Title I. WIOA Title I Local Workforce Development Areas must adhere to this policy when assessing Trade Program participants.
 Assessment results, in turn, must be shared with the appropriate DLLR Trade Program staff to determine the appropriate next steps.